Lvlad27/WeatherApp/README.md

    Implement form submitting mechanism and save it in localStorage.
 6. Implement Dark/Light mode for your app.
 There should be a switch that changes current view.

-Every page has a layout with a header, footer and navigation panel.
+Every page has a layout with a navbar header and footer.